-- Introduction
+Introduction

-- Changing Environment Variables for Dates and Times
+Changing Environment Variables for Dates and Times

-- Changing the LIST Character for List Files
+Changing the LIST Character for List Files

-- Changing the Command/Option Character
+Changing the Command/Option Character

+Using the Classic PKZIP for DOS Command Set

-Up until this point, we've discussed PKZIP and it's commands and options in very specific syntactical terms.
+Up until this point, we have discussed PKZIP and its commands and options in very specific syntactical terms.
 You may find that in certain circumstances it becomes beneficial or necessary to change the syntax of PKZIP's commands and/or options.
 Please keep in mind that these modifications are only useful in very specific situations and should only be made by those who are very familiar with the operating system.